 The rmdir command will not remove a directory unless it is empty.
 There is a way to snip off directories with their contents, but we will avoid it for now because it is very dangerous.
 For now, you can delete the contents of a directory, then remove the directory.
-Be warned as you proceed: When you remove files or directories in LINUX, they are gone for good!
+Be warned as you proceed: When you remove files or directories in Linux, they are gone for good!
 There is no "undelete."

-To get into our new directory Projects, enter this command:
+If you got rid of the Projects directory, re-create it with mkdir.
+To get into our new directory Projects, enter this command.